-The airborne laboratories have been joined by other aircraft, such as NASA's King Air B-200 and HU-25C Falcon, the Gulfstream G-V owned by the National Science Foundation and operated by NCAR’s Research Aviation Facility, the University of Texas Institute for Geophysics' (UTIG) chartered Kenn Borek Basler BT-67, and a variety of small planes used by researchers from the University of Alaska-Fairbanks (UAF).
+The airborne laboratories have been joined by other aircraft, such as NASA's C-130 Hercules, King Air B-200 and HU-25C Falcon, the Gulfstream G-V owned by the National Science Foundation and operated by NCAR’s Research Aviation Facility, the University of Texas Institute for Geophysics' (UTIG) chartered Kenn Borek Basler BT-67, and a variety of small planes used by researchers from the University of Alaska-Fairbanks (UAF).
 These aircraft increase the number of instruments IceBridge can field at one time, greatly expand the geographic area covered and add a higher-altitude perspective on polar ice.

 Laser altimeters are the primary instruments on both NASA's previous ice-monitoring satellite ICESat (GLAS) and the upcoming ICESat-2 (ATLAS).
 Laser altimeters are used by IceBridge scientists to measure changes in ice elevation and by using these instruments, IceBridge is able to continue ICESat's record of measurements and will validate and calibrate readings by ICESat-2 in the future.
 NASA uses two laser altimeters, one optimized for low altitude and one for medium altitude.
 UTIG and UAF also use laser altimeters of their own.

 The University of Kansas's Center for Remote Sensing of Ice Sheets (CReSIS) operates a variety of radar instruments on the IceBridge P-3B and DC-8 airborne laboratories.
 Each of these instruments uses a different frequency band, which gives them the ability to examine the entire ice column, ranging from the surface, through accumulated snow and all the way down to the bedrock below.